kadena-community/kadena.js/packages/apps/docs/src/docs/participate/participate.md

 - Repositories in [kadena-community](https://github.com/kadena-community) are focused on tooling and projects to help developers build applications on the Kadena network like the TypeScript libraries in [kadena.js](https://github.com/kadena-community/kadena.js).

 For more information about contributing to the codebase, you should browse the repositories and corresponding README files.

-### View recent articles

-Use keywords to Search, visit the [Kadena Blogchain](https://www.kadena.io/blog), or browse popular articles to find the topics you're looking for.